stratapp-ai/stratapp-ai.github.io/_blog/strategy-apps-how-to-add-value-to-every-employee-at-every-level-every-day-1.md

   execution.
 However, we are the world's first app to bring strategy execution alive for every employee.
 feature_image: ''
+alt_text: strategy execution and adding value to every employee

 ---
 We're not the first to conclude that static documents kill strategy execution.
 However, we are the world's first app to bring strategy execution alive for every employee.